YouTubeATP/WhatsApp-Bot/README.md

 # WhatsApp-Bot
 This is a private WhatsApp Bot which I use to entertain friends and automate things.
+The prefix of this bot is `!`.
+You may get help by mentioning it or using `!help`.

 Dependencies include my own version of WebWhatsAPI available at: https://github.com/YouTubeATP/WebWhatsapp-Wrapper